vsntll/CNN-Forward-Pass/README.md

    - `applyfullconnect.m`
    - `applysoftmax.m`

-3. Create a main script to sequentially apply each CNN layer function using the supplied parameters on an input image.

-4. Run the main script on test images to produce classification probabilities.
+3. Run the main script on test images to produce classification probabilities.

-5. Optionally run evaluation scripts to compute classification accuracy and confusion matrices over the test set.
+4. Run evaluation scripts to compute classification accuracy and confusion matrices over the test set.

 ## Installation

 Requires Matlab with the Image Processing Toolbox (for `imfilter` function).

-No additional toolboxes (Computer Vision, Neural Network, or Deep Learning toolbox) or third-party CNN libraries are permitted.
+No additional toolboxes (Computer Vision, Neural Network, or Deep Learning toolbox) or third-party CNN libraries are utilized.

 ## Evaluation